Welcome to Forest School at CTK

 What should my child wear?

 As Forest School is very muddy and wet (even when it isn't raining) please make sure your child comes suitably prepared.
 As your child will also be having a PE session on the same day, we would like your child to come to school in the morning dressed in their PE kit with their school tracksuit on top of it.
 As your child will remain in these clothes for the remainder of the day, it is important to have waterproof outer layers also.
-We have a selection of waterproof over-trousers for your child to use if your child does not have their own.
+We would encourage you to supply your child with their own waterproofs as this will obviously help to minimise the spread of COVID 19 but we do have a selection of waterproof over-trousers for your child to use if your child does not have their own.